Quer-io/Quer.io/documentation/ml/DecisionTree.md

 The model class uses a [decision tree regressor](http://scikit-learn.org/stable/modules/tree.html#regression) to estimate the mean and the variance of the rows of the data matching the given conditions.
-Currently the condition can only be that one column is equal to some value.

 The parameters of the tree are the defaults of scikit learn, except the random state of the tree is fixed.